ycrc/ycrc.github.io/docs/clusters/mccleary.md

 - - -

 !!! tip "The Bouchet Cluster and Grace & McCleary Decommission"
-    The Bouchet HPC cluster is now available for all Yale researchers.
-Bouchet is the successor to both Grace and McCleary, with HPC infrastructure refreshes and growth deployed at MGHPCC going forward.
-In 2026, we are decommissioning Grace and McCleary and most data and workloads on those systems will be moved to Bouchet.
+    McCleary is being downsized in 2026 and, for most use cases, has been replaced by the [Bouchet cluster](bouchet).
+New McCleary accounts are only approved for groups who use [YCGA](http://ycga.yale.edu/) resources, [CyroEM](https://cryoem.yale.edu/) resources and those with dedicated nodes.
+Research involving regulated sensitive data (e.g NIH Controlled Access Data or PHI) should be performed on the [Hopper](hopper) cluster.
 Visit the [Grace & McCleary Decommission Documentation](/clusters/grace-mccleary-decommission) for more information.

 ## Access the Cluster